jomigo96/carrascone/README.md

 ### Misc

-+ Compatibility for Windows and MacOX
++ Compatibility and install instructions for Windows and MacOX
-+ Network multiplayer with Internet socket communications or a dedicated Server
++ **Network multiplayer with Internet socket communications or a dedicated Server**
 + AI player

 ## Licence